Open Science Policies - Open Access Policy

 -

-Although not desirable, it is allowed that the availability of doctoral theses and master's dissertations in open access in an open access repository is subject to an embargo period of 12 months.
+Although not desirable, it is accepted that the availability of doctoral theses and master's dissertations in open access in an open access repository is subject to a 12-month embargo period.

-This is justified, in particular, by the possibility that the author may want to patent some invention described in the work or intend to publish the contents of the thesis in a book.
+This is justified, in particular, by the possibility that the author may wish to patent an invention described in the work or publish the content of the thesis in book form.

-In exceptional cases, duly justified and authorized by the FCT, namely related to the process of obtaining patents or the publication of articles or books based on the thesis or dissertation, the 12-month embargo period may be extended.
+In exceptional cases, duly justified and authorized by the FCT, namely those related to the process of obtaining patents or publishing articles or books based on the thesis or dissertation, the 12-month embargo period may be extended.

 -

-If an embargo period of more than 12 months is to be applied, the author must request authorization from the FCT by emailing politica-publicacoes@fct.pt, indicating the desired embargo period and the justification for its application.
+When applying for an embargo period longer than 12 months, the author must request authorization from FCT by emailing politica-publicacoes@fct.pt, indicating the desired embargo period and the justification for its application.

 -

-The procedure for validating the application of an equivalent license involves submitting a request to FCT for the application of a different license.
-The request must be addressed to politica-publicacoes@fct.pt and identify the publication in question, the alternative license to be applied and the justification for its use.
-The request will be analyzed and a decision made, taking into account the context of the situation under analysis and the possible convenience or necessity of applying a license other than those mentioned.
+The procedure for validating the application of an equivalent license involves submitting a request to the FCT to apply a license other than those mentioned above.
+The request must be sent to politica-publicacoes@fct.pt and identify the publication in question, the alternative license to be applied, and the justification for its use.
+The request will be reviewed, and a decision will be made, taking into account the context of the situation under review and the possible convenience or necessity of applying a license other than those mentioned above.

 -

-It is a license that meets the objectives of ensuring open access to the thesis or dissertation, taking into account the context of the situation under analysis.
+It is a license that fulfills the objectives of ensuring open access to the thesis or dissertation, taking into account the context of the situation under analysis.